The Art Department aims:

 WHY IS ART EXCITING AT CLSG?

-Art is valued at City as a subject which develops students' confidence and ability to explore ideas and produce unique and imaginative visual outcomes to projects.
-Students realise their ideas through a process of research, idea development, experimentation and the production of a final piece.
+Art is valued at City as a subject that develops students' confidence and ability to explore ideas and produce unique and imaginative visual outcomes to projects.
 Work is informed by knowledge of contemporary and historical art works gained through visits to the many galleries within walking distance of the school and exhibitions and museums further afield.
 Students have the opportunity to work in a broad range of media and practices including; drawing and painting, assemblage, clay work, printmaking, textile design and printing, and new media.
 Work is displayed around the school providing interest and inspiration to the school community and visitors.
 Many students go on to study Art, Design and Architecture, and past students are now working very successfully in the creative industries both here and abroad.

 YEARS 7 - 9

-Students develop the skills and knowledge to communicate ideas visually.
-A basic art vocabularly is taught and students begin to manipulate with growing confidence the formal elements of line, tone, form, shape, colour, texture and tone.
+Students develop the skills and knowledge to communicate their ideas visually.
+A basic art vocabulary is taught and students begin to manipulate with growing confidence the formal elements of line, tone, form, shape, colour, texture and tone.
 Drawing skills are taught as a means of recording, expressing and experimenting and this underpins work in all disciplines.
-Girls keep a resource book in which they record ideas and information about the project they are working on, as well as independent research.
-Students have the opportunity to visit major museums, galleries and exhibitions as part of the curriculum and study past and present artists and craftspeople whose work is relevant to their practical project.
-There are opportunities to work with professional artists, designers, filmmakers and photographers.
+All students keep a workbook in which they record ideas, experimentation with materials and techniques and independent research.
+They have the opportunity to visit major museums, galleries and exhibitions as part of the curriculum and study past and present artists and craftspeople whose work is relevant to their practical project.

 YEARS 10 and 11

-Students develop their skills and explore new and exciting ways of working.
-Work is produced in a range of two and three dimensional media and students are encouraged to explore photography, basic film-making and installation work either as seperate or related experiences.
-Students begin to manipulate the formal elements with increasing confidence relating their ideas to the work of artists and designers they have researched.
-Knowledge becomes understanding and students recognise and are able to engage with contemporary and historical art work from different cultures.
-The students' work is celebrated in an exhibition held at the end of Year 11 to which parents, friends and the wider community are invited.
+Students develop their visual communication skills to a high level and explore new and exciting ways of working to realise personal ideas.
+Work is produced in a range of two and three-dimensional media and students are encouraged to explore photography, basic filmmaking and installation work as separate or related experiences.
+Knowledge becomes understanding and students recognise and are able to engage with contemporary and historical artwork.
+A study trip to a contemporary gallery in Year 10 informs the development of ideas for the coursework element of the GCSE examination.
+At the end of year 11 the students' work is celebrated in an exhibition to which parents, friends and the wider community are invited.

 RECENT TRIPS/LEARNING ACTIVITIES